kristian-lange-tw/JATOS_docs/versioned_docs/version-3.7.1/Run_your_study/End-page-after-your-study-finished.md

 ![screenshot](/img/Screenshot_end-redirect-url.png)

-**Hint:** If you run the study with an **MTurk Worker** then you probably want to show the confirmation code to your worker.
+**Hint:** If you run the study with an <Hl>MTurk Worker</Hl> then you probably want to show the confirmation code to your worker.
 This is passed on as an URL query parameter *confirmationCode*.

 You can pass on arguments from the original study link URL to redirect URL.
-Squared brackets in the _End Redirect URL_ indicate that the string between those brackets is a parameter from the original study run link URL and let JATOS replace the the whole _[string]_ by the value of the parameter.
+Squared brackets in the <Hl>End Redirect URL</Hl> indicate that the string between those brackets is a parameter from the original study run link URL and let JATOS replace the the whole _[string]_ by the value of the parameter.

 E.g.